qubic/core/doc/contributing.md

 The code formatting rules are enforced using `clang-format`, ideally setup as a pre-commit hook.
 They are based on the "Microsoft" style with some custom modifications.
-Currently, the style guidelines are designed improve consistency while minimize the number of changes needed in the existing codebase.
+Currently, the style guidelines are designed to improve consistency while minimizing the number of changes needed in the existing codebase.

 The following naming rules are not strictly enforced, but should be followed at least in new code: